pawurb/mevlog-rs/README.md

   -t, --touching <TOUCHING>
           Filter by contracts with storage changed by the transaction --event <EVENT>
-          Include txs by event names matching the provided regex or string and optionally an address --not-event <NOT_EVENT>
+          Include txs by event names matching the provided regex or signature and optionally an address --not-event <NOT_EVENT>
-          Exclude txs by event names matching the provided regex or string and optionally an address --method <METHOD>
+          Exclude txs by event names matching the provided regex or signature and optionally an address --method <METHOD>
-          Include txs by root method names matching the provided regex or string --tx-cost <TX_COST>
+          Include txs with root method names matching the provided regex or signature --tx-cost <TX_COST>
           Filter by tx cost in wei (e.g., 'ge10000000000000000', 'le10000000000000000')
       --real-tx-cost <REAL_TX_COST>